Skip to main content

 Specify:

-• <server> — The ID or name of the cloud server, can be viewed using the command openstack server list;
+• <server> — The ID or name of the cloud server can be viewed with the command openstack server list;

-• <port> — The ID or name of the port you created in step 2 can be viewed using the command openstack port list.
+• <port> — The ID or name of the port you created in step 2 can be viewed with the command openstack port list.

 carefully